ArkilStraker/configure-ad/README.md

 - Promote as a DC: Setup a new forest as mydomain.com
 - Create an Organizational Unit (OU) called “_EMPLOYEES” and a new OU named “_ADMINS”
 - Create a Domain Admin user within the domain
-- Create a new employee
-- Add jane_admin to the “Domain Admins” Security Group
+- Join Client-1 to your domain (mydomain.com)

 <h2>Deployment and Configuration Steps</h2>